bytescale/aws-image-magick-example/README.md

 2. Wait for it to complete...

-3. The `./binaries` directory will now contain a portable set of ImageMagick binaries!
+3. `./binaries/result` on your host machine will now contain a portable set of ImageMagick binaries!